turingschool/backend-curriculum-site/module1/lessons/testing_strategies_and_encapsulation.markdown

   * [1,5,6] => [1,5,6]
   * [6,5,1] => [1,5,6]
 * What is the start state / input?
-* What are the processes / steps?
+* What are the processes / steps?te
 * Are the results correct?
 * What's the next most difficult input?